Cycas revoluta (Sago Palm) Care Indoors, Propagation and Common Problems

 Where to Buy

 Would you like to add Sago Palms to your collection?
-They are available online at Etsy (Link to Etsy).
+You may obtain them online from Amazon (Link to Amazon).

-Sago Palm (Cycas revoluta) prospers in medium to bright light with 4-6 hours of direct sunlight, average warmth of 18-270C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents potting soil coupled with monthly feeding during the growing season.
+To care for Cycas revoluta indoors, provide bright light with 4-6 hours of direct sunlight, warmth of 18-270C, humidity of 50-55% and moderately moist, fertile, well-drained succulents potting soil coupled with monthly feeding in spring and summer.

-Cycas revoluta needs regular pruning to keep it neat and tidy.
-Repotting is only necessary when the plant becomes pot-bound.
+Sago Palm needs regular pruning to keep it neat and tidy.
+Repotting is only necessary when the plant is pot-bound.
 Keep reading for more on these growing conditions.

 Sago Palm, Cycas revoluta